InstituteforDiseaseModeling/idmtools/README.md

 > git clone https://github.com/InstituteforDiseaseModeling/idmtools.git
 ```

+To setup your environment, you can run `python dev_scripts/setup_dev_env.py`.
+This will install all the tools.
+From then on you can use `pymake` to run common development tasks.

 There is a Makefile file available for most common development tasks.
 Here is a list of commands
 ```bash
 setup-dev   -   Setup dev environment(assumes you already have a virtualenv)